s-t-e-v/phpforum/README.md

 **Guide for local install**

 1. Install XAMPP
-2.  clone the project within **htdocs/**
+2. Clone the project within **htdocs/**
-3.  create the database from `phpforum.sql`.
+3. Create the database from `phpforum.sql`.
 Set it up with your own credentatials.
 4. Ensure the web server user, normally `daemon`, has the permission of read & write for the folders:

     - `public/upload` .
 This is important for the profil picture upload feature.